Offering 4 day and Custom Tours

-As we’ve learned over the past month, what makes sense today may not make sense tomorrow.
+As we’ve learned over the past year, what makes sense today may not make sense tomorrow.
 Please understand that we reserve the right to change these policies at short notice due to this very fluid and unpredictable situation.

 We’ll continue to monitor the situation closely and post an update here if anything significant changes.
 In the mean time you can book with confidence knowing that we’ve got your back if your travel situation needs to change due to Covid.

 Looking forward to meeting you in person and supporting your bike tour between Jasper and Banff.

 Don’t hesitate to reach out to me personally if you have any questions.